Ketlynfp/Ketlynfp/README.md

 ## About Me

-> Turning repetitive tasks into intelligent automation ⚡ 💻 RPA Developer passionate about automation and software development.
+> Turning repetitive tasks into intelligent automation ⚡ 💻 Passionate about automation, backend development and software architecture.

 🎓 Degrees:
 - Systems Analysis and Development